-The cause of these imbalances lies in the funding by means of savings of the new production, the result being that two production flows enter the market: one composed of savings, resulting in a certain amount of goods which are unsold and awaiting buyers, and the other composed of the net formation of this new production in the present period t, using savings within the system as funding.
-This means that with the investment of these savings new production is generated, corresponding to period t (Qt), to which the pending supply arising from the decision to save (Qt-1) is added.
-This results in two supply flows (made up of t-1 and t) denoted by Qt-1 + Qt, in contrast to a single generation of demand within the period (present demand or PD), which is less than the goods on offer.
+&lt;sup>1 If income arises from production and savings are a proportion of income, the equivalent of savings is a piece of capital equipment.
+Bernácer places special emphasis on the key idea that one thing is the accumulation of capital and another is the formation of capital as market demand.
+One should never say of savings of the new production, the result being that two production flows enter the market: one composed of savings, resulting in a certain amount of goods which are unsold and awaiting buyers, and the other composed of the net formation of this new production in the present period t, using savings within the system as funding.
+This means that with the investment of these savings new production is generated, corresponding to period t $(Q_t)$ , to which the pending supply arising from the decision to save $(Q{t\text{-}1})$ is added.
+This results in two supply flows (made up of t-1 and t) denoted by $Q{t\text{-}1}+Q{t,}$ in contrast to a single generation of demand within the period (present demand or PD), which is less than the goods on offer.
 In other words:

-$$(1) Qt-1 + Qt > PD = Y$$
+(1) $Q{t-1} + Q_t > PD = Y$

 A dynamic economy which generates production requires new funding, which must come from outside the market.
-In particular, it requires the new money generated within the system to produce new goods and, in particular, to pay new incomes, these being, in fact, new money (Mt).
+In particular, it requires the new money generated within the system to produce new goods and, in particular, to pay new incomes, these being, in fact, new money $(M_t)$ .
 If this new money is not generated, the economy enters into a depression, as we shall see hereafter.

-V. The beginnings of production, income and the primary and secondary financial markets financial market, the latter constituting a monetary fantasy which, in practice, 'steals' income.
+V. The beginnings of production, income and the primary and secondary financial markets

-As noted above, savings constitute a part of inactive income and it is economic activity, in the form or production or speculation, which determines the balance between the productive market and the real financial market or the second-hand
+As noted above, savings constitute a part of inactive income and it is economic activity, in the form or production or speculation, which determines the balance between the productive market and the real financial market or the second-hand financial market, the latter constituting a monetary fantasy which, in practice, 'steals' income.